TheFriendlyCoder/pyjen/docs/index.rst

 Overview
 =============

 PyJen is an extensible, user and developer friendly Python interface to the `Jenkins <http://jenkins-ci.org/>`_ CI tool, wrapping the features exposed by the standard REST `API <https://wiki.jenkins-ci.org/display/JENKINS/Remote+access+API/>`_ using Pythonic objects and functions.
-Used in production in at least one major software development company (`CARIS <http://www.caris.com/>`_), tested against the latest 2.x and 3.x versions of CPython and the latest trunk and LTS editions of the Jenkins REST API, we endeavor to provide a stable, reliable tool for a variety of users.
+Tested against the latest 2.x and 3.x versions of CPython and the latest trunk and LTS editions of the Jenkins REST API, we endeavor to provide a stable, reliable tool for a variety of users.

 With an intuitive and well thought out interface, PyJen offers anyone familiar with the Python programming language an easy way to manage Jenkins dashboards from a simple command prompt.
 All core primitives of Jenkins, including views, jobs and builds are easily accessible and can be loaded, analyzed and even modified or created via simple Python commands.